Pattern Matching Lexicon- Bassed Encryption built to more securely fill your Business's Encryption needs.

-- Encrypt - Encryption provides for the best level of message protection because it established authentication on top of encryption that cannot be bypassed by the administrator or man-in-the-middle attacks.
-When a recipient received the first encrypted message from ExchangeDefender they are prompted to enroll in the service and provide their name, address, password, and PIN.
+- Encrypt - Encryption provides for the best level of message protection because it established authentication on top of encryption and cannot be bypassed by the administrator or man-in-the-middle attacks.
+When a recipient receives the first encrypted message from ExchangeDefender they are prompted to enroll in the service and provide their name, address, password, and PIN.
 While the recipient can always retrieve their password reminder, their 4-digit PIN can never be reset.
 This assures that only the recipient can retrieve the message.

 - ClearEncrypt - Encryption provides for the casual level of encryption that technically never transfers message contents via plain text.
 The recipient is not required to enroll, provide a password, PIN, or other information.

 For the ultimate level of protection, ExchangeDefender recommends using Encrypt as the protocol to deliver the message.
-It assures that the message is only seen by the intended recipient and it cannot be compromised by a hacker or a virus or hacked firewall that may be able to steal information from the recipient's PC.
+It assures the message is only seen by the intended recipient and cannot be compromised by a hacker or a virus or hacked firewall that may be able to steal information from the recipient's PC.
 If the information being transferred is sensitive, it should be protected.

 For practical purposes, ExchangeDefender provides ClearEncrypt as the protocol to deliver messages that do not need the ultimate level of security.
 Some large organizations also may have employee contracts or corporate policies in place that prohibit employees from providing any personal information to third party websites (such as signing up for services, etc.) While the message transferred through ClearEncrypt is encrypted throughout the process and is never seen in plain text, the link in the email can be accessed by anyone who has access to the recipient's mailbox.
 For example, if the recipient has their email automatically downloaded to their smartphone or tablet or laptop and those devices are compromised or lost, third parties may be able to retrieve the message.